Who We Are...

 Jake Peffer has been writing about movies since 2009.
 In 2011 he started his own website, Peffer Reviews, to showcase his writing and get others involved in reviewing all forms of entertainment.
 Now a regular contributor to Flickering Myth, he hopes to further his writing and get his opinion on films out to more people.
 He is also a member of the Georgia Film Critics Association.
 Follow him on Twitter.

 Villordsutch lives in the North West of England and works for a local NHS Trust.
 He enjoys science fiction comics, TV and movies though he likes upsetting his own status quo by watching a film out of his comfort zone.
-He is a Rock DJ for his town radio station and looks like a tubby viking.
-Follow him on Twitter.
+You can also find him at his website or follow him on Twitter.

 Robert W. Monk